-Yes, Honda still makes many dirt bikes for all types of riding, from trail riding, to motocross, to dual sport.
-Honda is one of the top brands because they are quality built (reliable & durable), high performance, and they stand behind their products.
+Yes, Honda still makes many dirt bikes for all types of riding, from trail riding to motocross, to dual sport.
+Honda is one of the top brands because they are quality built (reliable & durable), have high performance, and they stand behind their products.

-How to pick the right dirt bike for you
+How to pick the right Honda dirt bike for your needs

 Whether you’re looking for your first dirt bike or your just getting back into riding off-road, it’s important to pick the right bike so that you don’t crash and get hurt right away.